 This consists of two parts: the Functionality score and the Code quality score.

-I want red ice cream - it is functional (Not that well) but the quality is bad
+I want red ice cream - it is functional (mostly) but the quality is bad.

 Hello, I would like the strawberry ice cream, please. - it is functional and the quality is good

-At Devskiller we have two types of tests, candidate tests which are visible during the test and verification tests which are hidden from the candidate and are only visible to the recruiter.
-They will test the edge cases and try to find out if a candidate is a problem solver.
+At Devskiller we have two types of tests, candidate tests which are visible during the test, and verification tests which are hidden from the candidate and are only visible to the recruiter.
+They will test the edge cases and try to find out if the candidate is a problem solver.
 A basic example is the calculator task that we have, here is the task:

 Build a calculator that can divide, multiply, subtract and add.
 The candidate tests are as follows: